 These final two points further the argument made against a sales tax during Bob Enyart's Boortz and Hoagland debates.

-9. It's the UnFair Tax: Paying a 22% sales tax on new goods is grossly unfair comparing the middle class to the poor and the super wealthy, with the unfair burden falling on the middle class, as it generally does with all creative economic proposals.
-With the "FairTax", the lower class pays no taxes.
-The super rich, who easily spend only a small percent of their income get taxed only on that small percent of their income.
-Whereas, the middle class gets taxed on approximately half of its income, all of which they spend just to survive.
+9. It's the UnFair Tax: Paying a 22% sales tax on new goods is grossly unfair comparing the middle class to the poor and the super wealthy, with the unfair burden falling disproportionately on the middle class, as it often does with creative economic proposals.
+With the "FairTax", lower income households pay no taxes.
+The super rich, who easily spend only a small percent of their income, get taxed only on that small percent of their income.
+Whereas, the middle class gets taxed on approximately half of its income, much of which is effectively non-discretionary spending necessary for survival.